razielsiegman/biu-cs-2021/README.md

 - Broader support for regulation condition input syntax, i.e. the combination of comma-separated function numbers and '..' separated ranges
 - Capability to define uniqueness of solutions by regulatory conditions used (as opposed to concrete interactions)
 - Support for showing the user which regulatory conditions were used in each solution, with the option to export solutions to the BooleSim simulator or an R BoolNet network object
-- A copy of the BRE:IN tool that utilizes the new [nuXmv](https://nuxmv.fbk.eu/) model checker in place of [NuSMV](https://nusmv.fbk.eu/), located in the "BREIN_nuXmv_version" directory
+- A copy of the BRE:IN tool that utilizes the new [nuXmv](https://nuxmv.fbk.eu/) model checker in place of [NuSMV](https://nusmv.fbk.eu/)
 ### Programs Built On Top of BRE:IN
 ----------
 We built 2 programs as abstractions on top of BRE:IN
 - Pertubation Predictor
-- Minimal-Contradictory-Core Identifier
+- Minimal-Contradictory-Core (MCC) Identifier
 ### Inter-tool Conversions
 ----------
 - [BioTapestry](http://www.biotapestry.org/) (.btp) Conversions